Demystifying Legal Separation in California: Your Essential Guide!

 Legal Separation vs. Divorce

 One key difference between legal separation and divorce is that legal separation allows couples to remain married while living separate lives.
 Couples may choose legal separation for various reasons, such as religious beliefs, financial considerations, or the hope of reconciling their relationship in the future.
-Unlike divorce, legal separation does not terminate the marriage, and the parties are not free to remarry.
+Unlike divorce, legal separation does not terminate the marriage, and the parties are not able to remarry.

 The California Legal Separation Process